-The complex tests require connecting several tens of sensors.
+The complex tests require connecting several dozens of sensors.
 Each sensor is periodically checked, and typically the same parameters are defined: conversion coefficient, AFR flatness, AR non-linearity, relative transverse conversion coefficient, natural mechanical resonance frequency, etc. Convergence of these parameters depends on methods and ways of conducting tests.

 Choosing a Test Method